 A high moment for me in 2017 (literally) was hanging from a two-seater plane at 2,000 feet to capture a pilot wedding, the wedding of jumbo jet pilots Katie and Jon Gowdy.
 They took to the skies above beautiful West Sussex to celebrate their wedding day and embarked on their maiden flight as husband and wife.

 Flying conditions were perfect and despite a fear of flying, it was crucial to get the right shots and capture their special moment.
 Having the camera to focus on, alongside the calming influence of my pilot, helped me tremendously as we soared through the air flying in formation with Katie and Jon.
-I and, more importantly, the newly weds, were delighted with the results and I also think it cured my long-standing phobia of flying :-)!
+I and, more importantly, the newly weds were delighted with the results.
+I also think it cured my long-standing phobia of flying :-)!

 Below you can read an interview about the pilot wedding with the happy aviators written by Anna Khoo.
 The piece was published by the West Sussex County Times on November 2, 2017.